xiangxiangliuwo/xiangxiangliuwo.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: False
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---